 View webpage for full text

-Education; basic formal education; Politics government and economics; economics; inclusive education; Inclusion; inclusion and mainstreaming; Disability and social diversity; persons with disabilities; educational stakeholders; Cross-cutting; accessibility; Development/ Humanitarian; disability and emergency; women with disabilities; inclusive teaching & learning materials; Global picture; disability indicators and data; policy
+Education; formal education; Politics government and economics; economics; inclusive education; Inclusion; inclusion and mainstreaming; Disability and social diversity; persons with disabilities; educational stakeholders; Cross-cutting; accessibility; Development/ Humanitarian; disability and emergency; women with disabilities; inclusive teaching & learning materials; Global picture; disability indicators and data; policy